If you’re looking for a flexible work-from-home job, that doesn’t require a set schedule, keep reading, this post has you covered!

 VA work is big these days because there are tons of small businesses and solopreneurs who need help with their day-to-day tasks.
 The term virtual assistant covers a wide range of work and can entail anything from administration to content management and social media management.

 If you’re looking for something with higher income potential, you can look into starting a VA business and finding your own clients.
-If that prospect sounds a bit overwhelming, take a course like Horkey Handbook’s 30 Days or Less to Virtual Assistant Success, which teaches you everything you need to build your own VA biz from scratch.
+If that prospect sounds overwhelming, sign up for this free training from Abbey Ashley of The Virtual Savvy.

 If you’re a voracious reader and a stickler for grammar, proofreading is an excellent avenue for earning an income on a flexible schedule!